WE HAVE A NEW FORMAT TO THE WEBSITE!!

-(If you follow the “Feeds” part of the blog, please pardon the double post – I have reposted this first part from the food blog)
+(If you follow the “Paeds” part of the blog, please pardon the double post – as I will repost this first part in the health post I will write next)

 Thank you to my IT whiz husband Troy, who re-formatted the home page with easy-to-click tiles, so you can more easily see the content and titles, sort by topic and search for what you are looking for.
 The most exciting new feature of the website is though, PUSH NOTIFICATIONS.
 Contrary to my medical brain thinking this is something to do with a good friend letting you know she has gone into labour (tee hee hee, lots of very pregnant friends at the moment – Tingy, Kelly, Kath, Gemma, Lara, Charlotte et al – so it is on the brain), it actually means that you (as a follower of the blog) can get a notification on your phone or lap/desktop that I’ve posted new content!
 Well, I think it’s exciting anyway – the website should give you a little pop-up that you can click on “Allow” and Bob’s-your-uncle.